 This construction led to a deeper layer of the dream's meaning.
 The patient is most closely united to his family, but on the other hand very much in love.
-This situation provokes a severe conflict.
-The detailed description of the manager's appearance (which I leave out for the sake of brevity) pointed to the analyst, from whom the patient rightly fears and desires firm control and criticism of his condition of dependence and bondage.
+This situation

-The dream which followed soon afterwards, reported in brief, runs: The analyst asks the patient what he actually does at his mistress? to which the patient replied he plays there, and that indeed on a very high number, on 152.
+The dream which followed soon afterwards, reported in brief, runs: The analyst asks the patient what he actually does at his mistress'? to which the patient replied he plays there, and that indeed on a very high number, on 152.
 The analyst remarks: "You are sadly cheated."

 The analysis displayed again a repressed tendency to reckon up the expense of the affair.
 The amount spent monthly was close on 152 francs, it was from 148-158 francs.
-The remark that he was being cheated alludes to the point at issue in the difficulties of the patient with his mistress. maintains that he had deflowered her; he, on the contrary, is firmly convinced that she was not a virgin, and that she had already been seduced by some one else at the time when he was seeking her favours and she was refusing him.
-The expression "number" leads to the associations; number of the gloves, calibre-number.
+The remark that he was being cheated alludes to the point at issue in the difficulties of the patient with his mistress.
+She maintains that he had deflowered her; he, on the contrary, is firmly convinced that she was not a virgin, and that she had already been seduced by some one else at the time when he was seeking her favours and she was refusing him.
+The expression "number" leads to the associations : number of the gloves, calibre-number.
 From there the next step was to the fact that he recognized, at the first coitus, a noticeable width of the opening instead of the expected resistance of the hymen.
-To him, this is proof of the deception. unconscious naturally makes use of this opportunity as an effective means of opposition to the relationship.
+To him, this is proof of the deception.
+The unconscious naturally makes use of this opportunity as an effective means of opposition to the relationship.
 152 proves at first refractory to further analysis.
-The number on a subsequent occasion aroused the really not remote association. "house-number."
+The number on a subsequent occasion aroused the really not remote association, "house-number."
 Then came this series of associations.
 When the patient first knew her the lady lived at X Street No. 17, then Y Street No. 129, then Z Street No. 48.

 Here the patient thought that he had clearly gone far beyond 152, the total being 194.
-It then occurred to him that the lady had removed from No. 48 Z Street at his instigation for certain reasons; it must therefore run 194-48=146.
-She now lives in A Street No. 6, therefore 146+6=152.
+It then occurred to him that the lady had removed from No. 48 Z Street at his instigation for certain reasons; it must therefore run 194 - 48 = 146.
+She now lives in A Street No. 6, therefore 146 + 6 = 152.

-The following dream was obtained during a later part
+The following dream was obtained during a later part 13